Lepto-Hadronic Scenarios for TeV Extensions of Gamma-Ray Burst Afterglow Spectra: Results

 The SED shows, besides the proton synchrotron component (olive-green, including an IC contribution relevant only above $\Eg \approx 10^{16}~\eV$), the other hadronic components.
 However, these other components are subdominant below $\Eg < 10^{15}~\eV$.
-Also, the time scales plot shows the relevant time scales for protons, pions and muons.
+Also, the timescales plot shows the relevant timescales for protons, pions and muons.

 We briefly discuss these different SED components.
 The primary electron synchrotron spectrum can be understood in analogy to the \ssc scenario in \refsec\ref{sec:SSC}.
-In the \psyn scenario the magnetic field is stronger, such that the time scale plot shows a fast cooling case, with two relevant regimes (electron spectral index $\nhat \propto \Eep^{-\electronindex}$):
+In the \psyn scenario, the magnetic field is stronger, such that the timescale plot shows a fast cooling case, with two relevant regimes (electron spectral index $\nhat \propto \Eep^{-\electronindex}$):

 \begin{enumerate} \item \textbf{synchrotron cooling tail:} \\$\Eep < \Eminp$ with $\electronindex \approx 2$ \item \textbf{synchrotron cooling regime:} \\$\Eep \geq \Eminp$ with $\electronindex \approx \injindex + 1 $ \end{enumerate} This results in the two power-law regimes below and above $\Eg \approx 10^2~\eV$ with photon indices $\photonindex=1.5$ (below) and $\photonindex= (\injindex+2)/2=2$ (above).
-The other break at $\Eg\approx 3\times 10^{-3}~\eV$ originates from synchrotron self-absorption, as can be seen from the photon time scales.
+The other break at $\Eg\approx 3\times 10^{-3}~\eV$ originates from synchrotron self-absorption, as can be seen from the photon timescales.
 The maximum energy of the electron synchrotron component is, as in the \ssc scenario, at around 10~GeV corresponding to $\eta=1$.

 The proton synchrotron component can be understood analogously by replacing the mass $m_e \to m_p$ and thus also the critical magnetic field $\Bce = m_e^2 c^3/e\hbar \to \Bcp \approx \Bce (m_p/m_e)^2 \approx 1.5\times 10^{20}~\mathrm{G}$.
 In the quasi-steady state approximation, the proton cooling is dominated by adiabatic cooling for all injected energies, leading to a single power-law spectrum with the original injected spectral index and an exponential cut-off at $\Epmaxp\approx 2\times 10^{19}~\eV$.
 The resulting synchrotron spectrum therefore has the photon index $\photonindex = (\injindex+1)/2=1.5$ and a cut-off position at